QuentinRougemont/genome_annotation/README.md

 genome annotation (RNAseq and TE) pipeline (draft)

 # Purpose:
+##  sets of scripts to :
+ 1 - perform de-novo TE detection,
+ 2 - genome annotation using braker2
+ 3 - run GeneSpace
-##  sets of scripts to perform de-novo TE detection, genome annotation using braker2 and plot Ds along the genome using ancestral genomes
+ 4 - plot Ds along the genome using ancestral genomes 5 - identify rearrangements
+ 6 - plot ideograms

 in details these scripts will:
 * trim RNAseq reads